nccgroup/ghostrings/README.md

    1. In the "Defined Strings" window, add the "Mem Block" column to the display
    2. Create a filter on the memory block column to only show strings in the target block
    3. Select all strings in the window, then in the listing right-click and choose "Clear Code Bytes"
-2. Run `GoDynamicStrings.java` or `GoDynamicStringsHigh.java`.
-3. *(Optional)* Run `GoKnownStrings.java` to detect some standard strings.
+2. *(Optional)* Run `GoKnownStrings.java` to detect some standard strings.
+3. Run `GoStaticStrings.java`.
+4. Run `GoDynamicStrings.java`.
-4. Run `GoStringFiller.java`.
+5. Run `GoStringFiller.java`.
    * If it detects false positive short strings (strings that violate the ascending length order), clear them and re-run the script.
 There is an option to do this automatically.
    * If the binary is stripped, locate the area of one byte strings found by the dynamic strings script.
      Ensure it's the start of the grouped together non-null-terminated strings (more strings should be defined after with length in ascending order).
      Create the label `go.string.*` at the first one byte string.
-5. Check for remaining gaps in `go.string.*`, and define any strings with obvious start and end points.
+6. Check for remaining gaps in `go.string.*`, and define any strings with obvious start and end points.
 Sometimes defining one or two strings and re-running `GoStringFiller.java` is sufficient to fill in remaining gaps.
-6. *(Optional)* Re-run Ghidra's built-in ASCII String analysis tool.
+7. *(Optional)* Re-run Ghidra's built-in ASCII String analysis tool.
    * Disable overwriting existing strings.
 Run with and then without the null terminator requirement.